malparty/shweep/readme.md

 This sounds all good.
 But now, you need to type a phone number quickly.
 Snap!
 You made a mistake with the numbers, let's lightning-fast `backspace` it and retype.
 Then reselect the layer.
 That's where QMK implementation of the `MO` switch was not OK to me.
-When you reselect the layer, if you are under the `TAPPING_TERM` (200ms) time since you tapped `backspace`, it will tap `backspace` again, even when stay pressed on the key ; and the layer would no activate either.
+When you reselect the layer, if you are under the `TAPPING_TERM` (200ms) time since you tapped `backspace`, it will tap `backspace` again, even when stay pressed on the key; and the layer would no activate either.

 This was quite frustrating to me.
 Especially that my ErgoDox EZ nailed this part.
 To solve this, I implemented the `features/tap_dance.c` part.